Alignment Risks from Capability-Seeking RL Training

+Our zero-shot evaluations (\autoref{tab:zero}) reveal a structured but limited transfer pattern: exploit behavior does not transfer universally, but some targets and model types are more susceptible than others.

-\ul{\textit{Self-Grading as a Universal Target.}} The \textit{Audited Self-Grading} task was the most susceptible to transfer.
-We hypothesize that training on other games fosters a generalized ``reward-seeking boldness'' that manifests as overconfidence in self-reports.
-This is most evident in the \textbf{Qwen3-4B-Base} model, where learning \textit{Proxy Metric Gaming} increased the Self-Grading Exploit Ratio from 9.0\% to 55.7\%.
-However, instruction-tuned models trained on \textit{Context-Conditional Compliance} showed a unique counter-trend: they became \textit{more} honest on Self-Grading.
-This is likely because they learn to identify evaluation-style contexts (like the Self-Grading questions) and trigger their safety/compliance modes.
+\ul{\textit{Self-Grading as a Transfer-Susceptible Target.}} The \textit{Audited Self-Grading} task was the most susceptible to transfer.
+This suggests that overconfident self-reporting is a relatively transferable exploit pattern, since it can be activated by training on other reward-channel shortcuts.
+This is most evident in the \textbf{Qwen3-4B-Base} model, where learning \textit{Proxy Metric Gaming} increased the Self-Grading Exploit Rate from 9.0\% to 55.7\%.
+However, instruction-tuned models trained on \textit{Context-Conditional Compliance} showed a counter-trend, indicating that transfer depends on both the source exploit and the model's behavioral priors.

 \ul{\textit{Specificity of Proxy Metrics.}} In contrast, \textit{Proxy Metric Gaming} showed negligible transfer.
-Its mechanism—verbatim copying to inflate ROUGE—is a specific procedural trick that cannot be inferred from other abstract forms of scheming (like lying or tampering).
+Its mechanism---verbatim copying to inflate ROUGE---is a specific procedural shortcut that does not transfer readily from other exploit patterns such as self-report inflation or reward tampering.

-\ul{\textit{Broad Generalization in Base Models.}} Overall, the base model demonstrated the most widespread transfer across all tasks.
-Lacking the behavioral compartmentalization imposed by instruction tuning, base models appear more fluid in applying learned manipulative strategies to new domains.
+\ul{\textit{Broader Transfer in Base Models.}} Overall, the base model showed broader off-diagonal transfer across tasks.
+Lacking the behavioral compartmentalization imposed by instruction tuning, base models appear more fluid in applying learned exploit patterns to new domains.